 The U.S. Department of Education requires instructors of online courses to provide an activity which will validate student enrollment in this course.
-The only way to verify that a student has been in this course is if he or she takes an action in Blackboard, such as completing an assignment or a taking a quiz.
-Logging into Blackboard is NOT considered attendance.
+The only way to verify that a student has been in this course is if he or she takes an action in the LMS, such as completing an assignment or a taking a quiz.
+Logging into the LMS is NOT considered attendance.
 Please see the enrollment verification activity and complete it by the date indicated.
-If it is not complete your enrollment in this course will be at risk and you may be removed from the course.
-Students will be required to submit introductions to confirm their enrollment in the course.
-These activities are labeled in the Blackboard Course Shell.
+If it is not complete your enrollment in this course will be at risk.